 YES, a single act is sufficient.

-The original statute forbidding annoying and accosting penalized “persons with an offensive and disorderly act or language accost[ing] or annoy[ing] persons of the opposite sex.”
+Also, the original statute forbidding annoying and accosting penalized “persons with an offensive and disorderly act or language accost[ing] or annoy[ing] persons of the opposite sex.”

 NO, there is no longer a requirement that the victim be of the opposite sex as the defendant.